nhutlong-nguyen/unsplash_image_explorer/README.md

 - Axios for API requests

 ## Acknowledgments
 - This application was built following Yogesh Chavans tutorial from freeCodeCamp.
-Find the tutorial [here] https://www.freecodecamp.org/news/how-to-build-an-image-search-app-using-react/
+Find the tutorial here: https://www.freecodecamp.org/news/how-to-build-an-image-search-app-using-react/
 - Thanks to Unsplash for providing a powerful API for accessing a wide array of high-quality images.